CfSOtago/GREENGrid/analysis/profiles/README.md

  * `dt <- data.table::as.data.table(readr::read_csv("/path/to/file.csv.gz"))` if you prefer [data.table](https://github.com/Rdatatable/data.table/wiki)

 ## Running the code

+Ideally the code in this folder can be used (and improved!) by others as a template for other data extractions and analyses.
 To do this you will need access to the cleaned data in /hum-csafe/Research Projects/GREEN Grid/Clean_data/safe/gridSpy/1min/data/

 Then: